Overview

 include management and incentive fees and may include performance-based incentive

-administrative, and audit costs; costs incurred in connection with the acquisition, ownership,
+administrative costs; and costs incurred in connection with the acquisition, ownership,

 financing, hedging or sale of investments; and taxes for the Cornerstone Fund and for the